No Second Coming

 For many shall come in my name, saying, (that) I am (the) Christ; and shall deceive many.
 (Mat 24:5)

-“In my name” signifies that they are representatives of Jesus.
+“In my name” signifies that they are supposed representatives of Jesus.
 It is taught that the title “Christ” means Messiah.
-Christians have been deceived by many teaching in his name and that Jesus is the Christ (which they interpret as the Messiah).
+Christians have been deceived by many teaching in his name and that Jesus is the Messiah (Christ).

 He wasn’t saying that there would be many crazy people going around calling themselves Jesus Christ and deceiving people into believing that they were actually Jesus — that doesn’t even seem likely.

-Jesus wasn’t saying that there would be many who would claim to be Jesus the Christ (the Messiah) since he said:
+Jesus wasn’t saying that there would be many claiming to be Jesus the Christ since he said:

 But he was warning his disciples of false prophets who would try to deceive them.